factcast/factcast/factcast-site/documentation-docsy/content/en/Usage/factus/optimistic-locking.md

 As you can see here, the attempt call receives a BiConsumer that consumes
 1. your defined scope, updated to the latest changes in the Fact-stream
-1. a 'RetryableTransaction' that you use to either publish to or abort.
+1. a `RetryableTransaction` that you use to either publish to or abort.

-Note that you can use either SnapshotProjections (including aggregates) as well as ManagedProjections to lock on.
+Note that you can use either a `SnapshotProjection` (including aggregates) as well as a `ManagedProjection` to lock on.
-**SubscribedProjections however are not usable here**, due to the fact that they are in nature eventual consistent, which breaks a necessary precondition for optimistic locking.
+**A `SubscribedProjection` however is not usable here**, due to the fact that they are in nature eventual consistent, which breaks a necessary precondition for optimistic locking.

 Also note that you should not (and cannot) publish to Factus directly when executing an attempt, as this would potentially